neherlab/pangraph/docs/docs/tutorial/tutorial_2.md

 - `nodes` : the ordered list of node ids that make up the path.
 - `circular` : indicates whether the considered sequence is circular (e.g. plasmid) or not.
 This is controlled by the `--circular` flag of the [`build` command](../reference#pangraph-build).
 - `tot_len` : the total length of the path, in nucleotides.
+- `desc` : (optional) path description string, corresponding to the description field in the input fasta file.
+For example `>NZ_CP010150 Escherichia coli strain 1303 chromosome, complete genome` would be split in `name="NZ_CP010150"` and `desc="Escherichia coli strain 1303 chromosome, complete genome"`.

 ## Nodes